Levothyroxine (By mouth)

-- If you use antacids, medicine to treat high cholesterol (such as cholestyramine, colesevelam, colestipol), orlistat, sevelamer, sucralfate, stomach medicine (including lansoprazole, omeprazole, pantoprazole), or any medicine that contains calcium or iron, take it at least 4 hours before or 4 hours after you take levothyroxine.
+- If you use antacids, medicine to treat high cholesterol (including cholestyramine, colesevelam, colestipol), orlistat, sevelamer, sucralfate, stomach medicine (including lansoprazole, omeprazole, pantoprazole), or any medicine that contains calcium or iron, take it at least 4 hours before or 4 hours after you take levothyroxine.

 - Cottonseed meal, dietary fiber, soybean flour (infant formula), or walnuts may decrease the absorption of this medicine.
 Talk with your doctor if you have questions.

 Warnings While Using This Medicine

-- Tell your doctor if you are pregnant or breastfeeding, or if you have blood clotting problems, diabetes, heart or blood vessel disease (such as coronary artery disease), heart rhythm problems, angina, osteoporosis, pernicious anemia, pituitary gland problems, or adrenal gland problems.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have anemia, blood clotting problems, diabetes, heart disease, osteoporosis, pituitary gland problems, or adrenal gland problems.
 Tell your doctor if you have recently received radiation therapy with iodine.
 Do not use this medicine to treat obesity or to lose weight.